TheStigger/TheStigger.github.io/_posts/2015-07-12-Thinking-in-Java.md

 Almost every Java programmer recommends to read book "Thinking in Java".
-So a few days ago I've decided to learn Java from scratch through this book.
+So a few days ago I decided to learn Java from scratch through this book.

 I need to understand all Java mechanics and teach myself